 3.3 Volt levels

 For a long time ‘TTL” meant 5 volt.
-Nowadays more and more 3.3 Volt boards are available as well in the Arduino series as in the popular ESP8266.
+Nowadays more and more 3.3 Volt boards are available as well in the Arduino series as in the popular ESP8266 and the raspberry Pi.
 On these boards the STN4NF03L can be a good choice.
 Not an ideal choice, but a good one.
 Check section 2.1 figure 4 in the datasheet.